CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: The proposed CAD-ASSISTANT

 where $f_t$ is the output of the code execution, and $e_t$ is the new state of the CAD design.
 Note that $f_t$ can include both textual and visual outputs of the execution, \eg list of CAD geometries in \texttt{.json} format or the rendering of the current state of the CAD object.
 Finally, the context is updated as:

 concatenating the previous context with the current code execution output and is supplied to $\mathcal{P}$ for plan generation of timestep $t+1$.
 This process iterates for an arbitrary $T$ number of steps until the planner $\mathcal{P}$ concludes that the request $x_0$ has been successfully addressed.
-At that point $\mathcal{P}$ generates $p_{T}$, a special \texttt{TERMINATE} plan, that indicates the completion of the \texttt{CAD-ASSISTANT}'s response.
-An example of a complete execution flow generated to respond to an autoconstraining prompt request is provided in Figure \ref{fig:autoconstraining}.
+At that point, $\mathcal{P}$ generates $p_{T}$, a special \texttt{TERMINATE} plan that indicates the completion of \texttt{CAD-ASSISTANT}'s response.
+An illustration of the proposed execution flow is provided in Figure~\ref{fig:overview} and an example of the agents' trajectory as a response to an autoconstraining request is provided in Figure~\ref{fig:autoconstraining}.

 \definecolor{light-gray}{gray}{0.95} [1]{\texttt{#1}}